Associate Chief Research Officer, Director of Weis Center for Research, Geisinger Clinic

 John Langford studied Physics and Computer Science at the California Institute of Technology, earning a double bachelor's degree in 1997, and received his Ph.D. from Carnegie Mellon University in 2002.
 Since then, he has worked at Yahoo!, Toyota Technological Institute, and IBM's Watson Research Center.
 He is also the primary author of the popular Machine Learning weblog, hunch.net and the principle developer of Vowpal Wabbit.
 Previous research projects include Isomap, Captcha, Learning Reductions, Cover Trees, and Contextual Bandit learning.
 For more information visit http://hunch.net/~jl.

-CRCS Postdoctoral Fellow, School of Engineering and Applied Sciences at Harvard University
+CRCS Postdoctoral Fellow of School of Engineering and Applied Sciences at Harvard University

 Re-thinking Citizen Science from the Scientist's Perspective